ben-toker/batTIMBRE/README.md

 ### Bat flight paths!
 ![Bat Flight Paths by Cluster](graphs/allflights.png)

+## Files of note
+- `bat_TIMBRE.ipynb` is where all the most important operations are done.
+From preprocessing to the final execution of TIMBRE on the bat data, it's all here and (to some extent) explained step by step.
+- `bat/example.ipynb` is an example notebook of how we can access the bat data and different graphs displaying the nature of the flight paths.
+It explains that the flight paths are separated by cluster, how the flight paths look in 3D space, and shows cluster position over time.
+- `bat/helpers_bat.py` contains all the helper methods developed for analyses on the bat data.
+- `rat/LFP_demo.ipynb` is directly taken from the `TIMBRE` repository (listed above) - this shows how TIMBRE was applied to the rat data.
+Compare this to the final cell in `bat_TIMBRE.ipynb` and we can see how these analyses differ.

 ## Getting started
 First, clone the repository.
 Next, you will need to create a virtual environment to handle all the dependencies.
 ### Creating development (virtual) environment